 - Provides a link to download the asset

-- Has a secondary CTA (i.e. schedule a demo)
+- Includes a secondary CTA (i.e. schedule a demo)

-This workflow can be complete just with that, or you can then have it turn into a nurture workflow that promotes more relevant/related content to the asset that they just downloaded.
-To do this, set a delay after the first email — typically at least 3 business days — and then you can have another email go out to the lead.
-If your reps are actively working all leads, you can put in an “if/then” branch so that all SQLs, lead status = open, etc. leads are withheld from the rest of the nurture workflow.
+This workflow can also turn into a nurture workflow promoting more relevant or related content to the downloaded asset.
+To do this, set a delay after the first email — typically 3 business days — then send another email out to the lead.
+If your reps are actively working all leads, put in an “if/then” branch so all SQLs, lead status = open, etc. leads are withheld from the rest of the nurture workflow.

 Lead Routing with Rotation

-When a hot new prospect comes in, your whole team is most likely chomping at the bit fighting over the fresh inbound lead that you’ve worked so hard to generate.
-Now, unless you have just one salesperson on your team, these leads need to get evenly distributed throughout your team in order to keep things fair.
+When a hot new prospect comes in, your whole team is most likely chomping at the bit fighting over the fresh inbound lead you worked so hard to generate.
+Unless you employ only one salesperson, your leads need to get evenly distributed throughout your team to keep things fair.

-Please note: this rotation functionality will require you to have a Sales Hub Professional or Enterprise or Service Hub Professional or Enterprise account.
+Please note: this rotation functionality will require you to have a Sales Hub Professional , Enterprise, Service Hub Professional, or Enterprise account.

-This can be easily handled by creating a simple workflow in HubSpot that uses the “rotate contact to owner” function.
-The easiest method to catch all sales-ready leads that come through is to have the trigger of the workflow be the lifecycle stage is “Sales Qualified Lead.”
-Now, there are a million different actions that contribute to a lead being considered an SQL, but for the purpose of this workflow let’s assume that you have that nailed down.
+This is easily handled by creating a simple workflow in HubSpot using the “rotate contact to owner” function.
+The easiest method to catch all sales-ready leads is to trigger the workflow lifecycle stage “Sales Qualified Lead.”
+A million different actions may contribute to a lead being considered an SQL, but for the purpose of this workflow example we assume you covered that already.

-The next step is to then put in the action to rotate the contact between the salespeople you choose.
-If the contact owner is known, you can keep that owner on there and have the workflow skip to the next step, or you can have that contact owner overwritten with the new owner.
-You can also choose specific salespeople to have the leads rotated between or if you have teams set up in HubSpot, have them evenly rotated between the team members.
+The next step is to put in the action to rotate the contact between the salespeople you choose.
+If the contact owner is known, keep the owner there, but have the workflow skip to the next step.
+Or overwrite the contact owner with the new owner.
+Choose specific salespeople to rotate leads between, or if teams are set up in HubSpot already, evenly rotate it between the team members.

 This can come in the form of: